jlengstorf/lengstorf.com/content/drafts/labels.md

 In this post, I'm _only_ talking about self-imposed labels, and my own strong opinions about why that's usually a bad idea.

 Also, **I'm not intending this to be a "here's how everyone should live their lives" kind of thing.
-Think I'm wrong?
-Let's talk about it (like adults) [in the comments](#comments).**
+I want to kick off a discussion about the way we perceive and present ourselves.** Think what I'm saying is a bunch of bullshit?
+Let's talk about it (like adults) [in the comments](#comments).

 ## But Isn't "Anti-Label" a Label?

 "Whoa whoa whoa," I can hear you thinking.
-"Isn't going 'anti-label' just another label that contrarian douchebags like you use to make themselves feel unique?"
+"Isn't 'anti-label' just another label that contrarian douchebags like you use to make themselves feel unique?"

 And it's hard for me to argue with that, because the difference between a rebellious teenager claiming anti-label as his label, and what I'm advocating here may just be a matter of opinion.

 But my goal isn't to get people to describe me as "the anti-label guy".
 More importantly, I would never call myself that.

+### Labels are shortcuts, but they sell people short.

+  > Once you label me, you negate me.
+  >
+  > **Søren Kierkegaard**

 People are bombarded with information on all fronts from the time they wake up until the time they fall asleep.
 So we take shortcuts: clichés, proverbs, aphorisms, maxims, and precepts.
 In many cases, these shortcuts are helpful: they provide shorthand for behavioral codes of conduct, pass down general wisdom, and compress complex ideas into a compact phrase (e.g. "a bird in the hand is worth two in the bush").

 But when we take these shortcuts with people, things get weird. **Labels become stereotypes become prejudices, and we stop seeing someone as an individual — instead, we see her as a member of whatever group we've lumped her into.**[^white-guys]

 [^white-guys]:
-    Here's an example that always bothers me: most of the time, if Jenny is on the news or being interviewed, Jenny can't just be Jenny — she's Jenny of the Women and therefore is burdened with all the preconceived roles and assumptions that society has placed on All Women.
+    Here's an example that always bothers me: most of the time, if Jenny is on the news or being interviewed, Jenny can't just be Jenny — **she's Jenny of the Women and therefore is burdened with all the preconceived roles and assumptions that society has placed on All Women.**

-    As I've been thinking more and more about this — specifically about how labels supercede our personalities when we allow them to take over — it hit me in a real way (as opposed to the dim understanding that something is true) that these label issues that sit at the foundation of sexism, racism, et al. have never affected me, because the idea that I, Jason, could somehow be a representative of All White Men is absurd, and it sounds absurd to everyone.
+    As I've been thinking more and more about this — specifically about how **labels supercede our personalities when we allow them to take over** — it hit me in a real way (as opposed to the dim understanding that something is true) that labels sit at the foundation of sexism, racism, and all the other -isms.
+And more importantly, I realized that _these issues have never affected me_.
+The idea that I, Jason, could somehow be a representative of All White Men is absurd — and it sounds absurd to everyone.

-    (And for that reason, I'd like to point out that I am well aware of my privilege.)

-    Yet somehow, whenever we see a woman or a black person or a Muslim in an interview, they're asked to answer questions on behalf of All Women or All Black People or All Muslims, as if it's somehow _not_ ridiculous to expect them to speak for "their kind".
-As if there's a cabal of All Women that meets every second Thursday to hash out what they stand for, and what major events do and don't count as "big wins for women everywhere".
+    Yet somehow, whenever we see a woman or a black person or a Muslim in an interview, they're asked to answer questions on behalf of All Women or All Black People or All Muslims, as if it's somehow _not_ ridiculous to expect them to speak for "their group", as if there's a cabal of All Women that meets every second Thursday to hash out what they stand for, and which major events count as "big wins for women everywhere".

+    When I realized this, it was one of the first times that I _really_ grasped my own privilege.

+### We should never sell ourselves short.

-The most damaging effect, though, is when we take these shortcuts with ourselves.
-When I cop out on defining who I want to be and just adopt a label, I've relinquished control of my own identity.
-Rather than being an individual with my own unique assortment of ambitions, tastes, and idiosyncracies, I've removed my own will and chosen to let the group make those decisions for me.
+The most damaging effect, though, is when we take these shortcuts with ourselves. **When I cop out on defining who I want to be and just adopt a label, I've relinquished control of my own identity.** Rather than being an individual with my own unique assortment of ambitions, tastes, and idiosyncracies, I've removed my own will and chosen to let the group make those decisions for me.

 **If [the story I tell myself]({{< ref "blog/stories.md" >}}) is that I am my labels, I've cut off huge areas of opportunity for personal development, exploration, new ideas, and growth.** Not because I have an aversion to becoming better, but because I took a shortcut that prevented me from even seeing that those opportunities existed in the first place.[^traveler]